tjhorner/upsy-desky/README.md

 ## Documentation

-You can find everything you need in the [GitHub wiki](https://github.com/tjhorner/upsy-desky/wiki/Getting-Started).
+You can find everything you need in the [documentation](https://upsy-desky.tjhorner.dev/docs/getting-started/).

 ## Licenses